Zwin-ux/Rubrix/README.md

 # AI Form Grader & Auto-Format AI

+ALL WILL BE USED FOR ECHO MARKETS ALSO AT SOME POINT

 This project combines two powerful tools:

 1. **AI Form Grader** - An accessible dashboard for grading open-ended form responses with AI and flexible rubrics